aaronlmathis/gosight/README.md

 # GoSight

 GoSight is a high-performance, modular, and vendor-agnostic observability platform written in Go.
-It includes an agent that collects system metrics and a server that aggregates, stores, and exposes those metrics securely over gRPC.
+It includes an agent that collects system metrics and meta data and a server that aggregates, stores, and exposes those metrics securely over gRPC.
+** This project is still in early development.
+Not available for production yet, and many features yet to be included.**
 ## 🌐 Project Overview

 - 🔧 Written in pure Go for speed and portability